one-commercial-partner/OCPScale/Azure/Boot Camps/Hybrid Cloud/1 - Hybrid Cloud - Identity - Lab 1 - AD Connect.md

 ## Task 6 - Install Azure Active Directory
 1. In the Azure Portal, click  **+Create a resource** and then select **Identity**, then **Azure Active Directory**.
 2. Enter the following on the **Create directory tab**:
-    * Organization name (e.g. *MyDirectory*)
+    * Organization name (e.g. *MyOrg*)
     * Initial domain name (e.g. your initials plus last four of your cellphone)
         * Ensure validation passes as your namespace needs to be unique within the *.onmicrosoft.com namespace.
 We often see students choosing a domain name that already exists.
         * _You should write this initial domain  and directory name down._
 3. Click **Create**.
 It will take several minutes for the directory to be created.
-4. Once complete, click **Click here to manage your new directory**.
+4. Once complete, select Click **here** to manage your new directory.

 ## Task 7 - Create a Sync Account
-We are going to create an account that AD Connect will use to perform the synchronization process.
+We are going to create an account that AD Connect will use to perform the synchronization process bethween the on-prem domain controller and Azure Active Directory.
 1. In Azure Active Directory, under **Manage** choose **Users** and then under **All users** click on **+New User** and enter the following:
+    * User name: **adsync**
     * Name: **AD Sync Account**
-    * User name: **adsync** (e.g. adsync@abc1234.onmicrosoft.com)
-    * Directory Role: **Global administrator** (Click **Ok**)
     * Click on **Show Password** and then copy the password.
+    * Under **Roles** click **User**.
+Search for and select a directory role named: **Global administrator**.
+Select than and then click **Select**.
 2. Click **Create**.
 3. Open an InPrivate or Incognito browser and surf to https://portal.azure.com.
-4. Login as you’re the AD Sync Account you just created using the temporary password.
+4. Login as the AD Sync Account you just created using the temporary password.

-5. Change your password to a complex password and then click **Sign in**.
+5. Change your password to *Complex.Password* and then click **Sign in**.
 6. Close your inprivate or incognito browser.

 ## Task 8 - Sync Azure AD with Windows Server AD (AD DS)

 ### Install Azure Active Directory Connect

-1. Connect to the ADConnect VM and logon as your previously created domain account (i.e. **domainname\username**).
-If you don’t see the VM, you must switch from the directory you just created to the **Default Directory** associated with your subscription.
+1. Connect to the ADConnect VM and logon as your previously created **domain account** (i.e. **domainname\username**, not adadmin which is a local account).
+If you don’t see the VM, you must switch from the new Azure Active Directory  you just created to the **Default Directory** associated with your subscription.
 Click in the upper right-hand corner of the screen to change directories.
 2. When Server Manager opens select Local Server and turn off IE Enhanced Security Configuration for Administrators and Users.
 3. Open Internet Explorer, accept the defaults, and surf to http://go.microsoft.com/fwlink/?LinkId=615771
 4. Click **Download**, then **Run** when prompted.